harshitha-balaji/reusable-regression-pipeline/README.md

 Enter choice: 1

 [?]
 Enter the path to your CSV file: housing_data.csv [?]
-Enter the column you want to predict: price
+Enter the name or number of the column you want to predict: price

 ═══════════════════════════════════════════════════════════════════════════
  REUSABLE REGRESSION PIPELINE (RRP) — PERFORMANCE DASHBOARD